 Summer in Europe, generally means lots of people, but it seems like most of them were in Barcelona!
-The weather was great, and it had been a while since we had been sight seeing places/things other than those associated with antiques.
-Luckily we had friends who knew where to go and we made a few discoveries of our own too.
+The weather was great, and it had been a while since we were in the ‘travel for fun’ mode, opposed to the travel for work/antiques.
+Luckily we had friends who were in the know and we made a few discoveries of our own too.

 After deciding to walk away from the queue at the Picasso Museum we found the recently opened Musee Europeu d’Art Moderne – housing a collection of mostly figurative painting & sculpture.
-Only opened for one month this beautiful 18thC palace, with original forged iron railings, window grilles, majestic french doors & stone staircases won the FAD Decorative Arts Prize for the restoration of the building, where possible the original paintwork, stucco, stencilling & decoration of the ceilings & walls was retained.
-Really worth a visit!
+We discovered that it had only been open for one month; this beautiful 18thC palace with original forged iron railings, window grilles, majestic french doors & stone staircases won the FAD Decorative Arts Prize for the restoration of the building.
+Where possible the original paintwork, stucco, stencilling & decoration of the ceilings and walls was retained, my kind of restoration 🙂

 Santa Caterina Market – Carrer d’En Giralt El Pellisser, 2, Barcelona